jonthorell/QuizGame/README.md

     ![no-javascript](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/strange-look-w-no-javascript.PNG?raw=true)

     The 0 are altered by javascript so without javascript enabled, it looks ugly.
 Fixed by doing a redirect to no-javascript.html when the browser detects javascript is not available.
+8. The x-button in the modals did not work at first.
+The problem was that the innerHTML of the modal needed to be changed dynamically depending on where and when the modal should pop-up (for example, if it should display the rules or the end-score).
+To accomplish that, I am rewriting the innerHTML part of the span.
+When I used devtools everything looked like I expected, but the x-button did not do anything.
+But it was considered a span of the correct class so at first I could not understand why nothing happened.
+After some head-scratching I realized that my rewriting of the innerHTML overwrote the span itself (admiteddly with a new one) which broke the connection between the span and the eventhandler.
+Once I realized that, the solution was obvious.
+Add a secondary-span that could be targeted so the span that triggers the close-modal functionality was untouched.

 # Remaining bugs